tailscale/tscert/README.md

 dependencies and supporting older versions of Go.

 It's meant for use by Caddy, so they don't need to depend on Go 1.17 yet.
-Also, it has the nice side efffect of not polluting their `go.sum` file because `tailscale.com` is a somewhat large module.
+Also, it has the nice side effect of not polluting their `go.sum` file because `tailscale.com` is a somewhat large module.

 ## Docs